dib-lab/khmer-recipes/007-variable-coverage-trimming/index.rst

 .. image:: reads-dist.png
    :width: 500px

-You can use the -V argument to the sandbox script ``trim-low-abund.py`` to efficiently trim sequences at low-abundance k-mers that are in high-coverage reads.
+You can use the -V argument to the script ``trim-low-abund.py`` to efficiently trim sequences at low-abundance k-mers that are in high-coverage reads.
 With -V, low-abundance k-mers in low-coverage reads are kept; these are much more likely to be correct than a low-abundance k-mer in a high-coverage read.
 ::

-   ~/dev/khmer/sandbox/trim-low-abund.py -x 1e8 -k 20 -V reads.fa
+   trim-low-abund.py -x 1e8 -k 20 -V reads.fa

 (By default, trim-low-abund trims k-mers that are unique in reads that have 20 or higher coverage.
 You can change the multiplicity of trimming